beta-tester/RPi-PXE-Server/README.md

 ## note2:
-some of the PXE-menu entries has additional parameters, that lets the Live systems boot with german language (keyboard layout). if you dont like or want, remove those additional parameters just behind the ' --' in the menu entries
+some of the PXE-menu entries has additional parameters, that lets the Live systems boot with German language (keyboard layout). if you dont like or want, remove those additional parameters just behind the ' --' in the menu entries

 to easily change the language to your favorite ones, there are variables on the top part of the script.